2022–23 KK Crvena zvezda season

-The 2022–23 KK Crvena zvezda season is the 78th season in the existence of the club.
-For the season it is referred to as Crvena zvezda mts until 31 December 2022 and later on as Crvena zvezda Meridianbet for sponsorship reasons.
-The club is a two-time triple crown (ABA League, Serbian League, and Serbian Cup) defending champion.
+The 2022–23 KK Crvena zvezda season was the 78th season in the existence of the club.
+For the season it was referred to as Crvena zvezda mts until 31 December 2022 and later on as Crvena zvezda Meridianbet for sponsorship reasons.
+The club was a two-time triple crown (ABA League, Serbian League, and Serbian Cup) defending champion.

 Overview

 Pre-season

 Reportedly, Crvena zvezda expressed their interest to sign guards Lorenzo Brown, Shabazz Napier, Isaiah Taylor, Justin Cobbs, Pierriá Henry, Nemanja Nedović (ultimately signed on 7 July), Miloš Teodosić, Vladimir Mihailović, forwards Kostas Antetokounmpo, Dalibor Ilić (ultimately signed on 14 July), Nemanja Bjelica, and centers Miroslav Raduljica (ultimately signed on 28 September), Hassan Martin (ultimately signed on 9 July), Zoran Nikolić, Chris Singleton, and Boban Marjanović, among other free agents in the off-season.

 On 21 June 2022, German center Maik Zirbes announced that he will be leaving the club as a free agent.
 This was his second spell at the club.
 On 26 June, Serbian international forward Dejan Davidovac left the club after his contract expired and joined Russian powerhouse CSKA Moscow.
 He spent five seasons with the Crvena zvezda winning three Adriatic leagues, four Serbian leagues, one Adriatic supercup and two Serbian cups.
 On 27 June, American guard Austin Hollins left the club after his contract expired and joined Israeli powerhouse Maccabi Tel Aviv.

 On 30 June, the club parted ways with head coach Dejan Radonjić who agreed on a two-years deal with Greek club Panathinaikos after his contract with Crvena zvezda expired.
 This ended his second spell at the club which made him one of the most successful coaches in Crvena zvezda's history with 5 Serbian leagues, 5 Adriatic leagues and 5 Serbian cups and also a coach with most games coached in club's history.
 Reportedly, the club expressed their interest to sign head coaches Ioannis Sfairopoulos, Zoran Lukić, and Pablo Laso among others, following departure of Radonjić.
 Coach Laso declined the offer due to health issues.

 On 7 July, the club brought in the first signing for upcoming season - Serbian international guard Nemanja Nedović and Olympics silver medalist from 2016 signed a three-years deal with the club after his contract with Greek side Panathinaikos expired.
 This will be his second spell with the Crvena zvezda, for whom he previously played between 2008 and 2012.

 On 8 July, the club announced Vladimir Jovanović as their new head coach.
 Jovanović, who previously coached FMP and Cibona and is a current head coach of Serbia men's national under-20 basketball team, signed a three-years contract.
 On the same day, a club's veteran Marko Simonović announced his retirement as an active player and was instead hired as a new assistant coach.
 This ended his third spell with the club during which he won 13 titles in total.